 Highest Quality – Zempire Pronto 5

-We hadn’t heard of Zempire before researching these tents, and were super excited when we found their products.
+We hadn’t heard of Zempire before researching and testing these tents, but we were super excited when we found their products.
 REI just recently started carrying their gear, but the company has been around for 16 years and is actually based in New Zealand.
 Zempire has a policy called “the last 10%” that refers to design features that elevate the product to something you want to tell your friends about.
 These extra features are typically the little things like glow in the dark zip pullers for middle of the night bathroom trips or lightning fast pack down time.
-This policy really shows because this tent has some seriously awesome features.
+This policy really shows because this tent has some seriously awesome features that make it stand out from the rest.

 The list of “the last 10%” features are simply too long to include on this breakdown, so we highly recommend visiting the product page for a complete explanation of all this tent has to offer.
 A couple of highlights include multiple deflation points so air doesn’t get stuck in one section while you take down camp, a superior 3000mm rain fly that’s been tested in torrential rain, and a strong 75-denier fabric that can withstand use after use.